Move your files from the University Google Drive

 I need to move my Google Photos

-If you have more than 10GB of Google Photos then follow instructions for moving Google Photos using Google Takeout.
+If you still want to move to another service follow instructions for moving Google Photos using Google Takeout.

-I have less than 100GB I want to move
+I have less than 100GB in Drive that I want to move

 To find out how much space you're using follow these instructions